Frizto/API_FrenetExamProject/README.md

    - D) Um protocolo de comunicação

 ## License
-- This project is personal and made as a technical exam and portfolio demonstration, as there is no license it falls under Default Licensing, retaining all rights to distribution or remixing, derivation or branching is not allowed, only showing and using by allowed profiles.
+- This project is personal and made as a technical exam and portfolio demonstration, as there is no license it falls under Default Licensing, retaining all rights to distribution or remixing, derivation or branching is not allowed, only displaying and using by allowed profiles in this platform.